GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

-since $pu+qd=e^{\barr}$ by the definition of the risk-neutral probabilities \prettyref{eq:RNP}.
-Therefore for all $y\in\mb{R}_{+}$ and the result holds. \end{proof} One advantage of the discrete-time binomial framework is that it allows us to give explicit hedging strategies for replicating contingent claims.
+for all $i=0,1,\dots,N$. \end{Theorem} \begin{proof} See Appendix~\ref{Proofs}. \end{proof} One advantage of the discrete-time binomial framework is that it allows us to give explicit hedging strategies for replicating contingent claims.
 We next discuss hedging the GMWB rider.